forumone/behat-testing/tests/behat/README.md

  $ ./chromedriver
  ```

-### Troubleshooting for Selenium
+### Troubleshooting for Selenium:
- 1. Make sure that the hub/node can communicate with each other. [@todo: how?]
+1. Make sure that the hub/node can communicate with each other
- 2. Disable firewalls to make sure that communication isn't impeded.
+2. Disable firewalls to make sure that communication isn't impedded

 ## Optional PhpStorm Integration